open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.contributor.count

-Total number of unique contributors to a repository
+The number of unique contributors to a repository.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |